mayurchinche/YouTube_Assignment/README.md

-# This project will help with how to to search all possible results for entered query using YouTube data v3 API using Javascript, Jquery and HTML
+# This project will help with how to search all possible results for entered query using YouTube data v3 API used Javascript, Jquery and HTML